 But after that, they differ.
 The Sapphire Preferred also offers you the following ways to earn points:

-- 1 point per dollar on regular spending
+- 1 point per dollar on regular purchases

 - 2 points per dollar on air/hotel booked using the Ultimate Rewards tool

-- up to 10 points per dollar when shopping at over 300 top retailers featured in the online Ultimate Rewards Mall
+- up to 10 points per dollar at nearly 300 top online retailers when you access those websites through the Ultimate Rewards Mall portal.

 - no reward caps - unlike many other cards, there are no caps on the amount of points you can earn

 - 2 points per dollar on travel: airlines, auto rentals, hotels, travel agencies, taxis, trains, cruises, bridges, tolls and parking.
-Plus, you also get the additional point per dollar on airfare/hotel booked through Ultimate Rewards, giving you a total of 3x points!
+Plus, you also get one additional point per dollar on airfare/hotel booked through Ultimate Rewards (giving you a total of 3x points on those purchases).

 - 7% Annual Points Dividend: Every year you are awarded a 7% points "dividend" based on the number of points earned during the prior 365 day period.
 So let's say you earned 100,000 points from spending during your first year.
-On the anniversary date, you would be given a dividend equal to 7% of that amount (so a bonus of 7,000 points).
-You get this perk year after year.
+After the anniversary date, you would be given a dividend equal to 7% of that amount (so a bonus of 7,000 points for that example).
+You get this points dividend every year.

-- 25% Higher Point Value For Travel: Whenever you redeem your points for airfare or hotel through Ultimate Rewards, as a Preferred cardmember you get a 25% boost in value.
+- Points are worth more for travel using Ultimate Rewards: Whenever you redeem your points for airfare, hotels, car rentals and cruises through the Ultimate Rewards website, as a Preferred cardmember you get 20% off (so 20% fewer points are needed).
 For example, if you were using 30,000 points to buy a plane ticket, that would normally equal $300.00 in credit towards your ticket.
-However with the 25% boost, your 30,000 points would become $375.00 worth for travel.
+However with the boost in value, your 30,000 points would be worth $375.00.

 How do you spend points?